-Barn doors in the home are so hot right now and Steffany and I LOVE them!
-They make such a fun statement in any space, but are also functional.
+Barn doors in the home are so on trend right now- and like the rest of the world, we LOVE them!
+Whether you prefer ordering a pre-made barn door, or building your own, they are a beautiful addition to just about any space.
+Not only do they make a great statement piece, but they are also functional!
 Win, win!
-We are so excited to share our version of a DIY Barn Door we made for my kitchen.
+We are so excited to share our version of a DIY Barn Door we built for my kitchen.
 After trying a few different things in this spot of my kitchen (see HERE and HERE,) it finally dawned on us that a barn door would be perfect.
 AND this is the simplest barn door ever!

 Here’s what you need:

 - Wood glue

 This barn door is 7 feet high by about 39 inches wide.
 We used eight 1 x 6 boards: 7 for the vertical slats and one that we cut for the cross boards.
 Of course, you’ll want to measure your space and build a door to fit.
 That’s one of the perks to building one yourself-it’s be custom to your space!